 - Burnout and stress owing to the high-pressure environment containing unrealistic expectations and tight deadlines

-What is meant by product mindset?
+What is a product mindset?

 Let’s continue with the earlier example about building a gaming application for iOS.
 The development process would be broken down into smaller, manageable modules when it’s about a product-based approach.
 Without sticking to a definite start and end date, the focus now wouldn’t be on having the application ready in six months.

-A product mindset is a realistic and adaptive approach to prioritizing customer needs, business requirements, and the actual product over a temporary project, irrational timelines, and budget constraints.
+A product development mindset is a realistic and adaptive approach to prioritizing customer needs, business requirements, and the actual product over a temporary project, irrational timelines, and budget constraints.

 Now if we look at one of the tech giants’ success stories, we know that Amazon’s excellence in digital products is second to none!
 Starting as a simple device for reading eBooks, Kindle now has a monopoly in the e-reader market.